brianhinch/actions-simulator-add-ons/README.md

 Auto-invoke will attempt to automatically invoke your agent any time it stops.

 ### Force smart speaker mode
 Normally, when you start the simulator it will default to simulating smart display.
-Force smart speaker mode will automatically switch this to smart speaker mode.
+Force smart speaker mode will automatically switch to simulating a smart speaker.